robind1/DENV-pipeline-docs/docs/source/components.md

     *   **Observation**: For Viral Consensus Genome Sequence (Sequence string, length, coverage).
     *   **Observation**: For each detected Genetic Variant.
     *   **DiagnosticReport**: Report for overall Dengue analysis.

+## Upload to FHIR Server
+**File:** `upload_fhir.nf`
+For uploading FHIR Genomics bundle with clinical metadata.
+Must grant bearer token first using scripts/get_access_token.py and fill the clinical metadata on each metadata csv (patient, organization, and practitioner).

+## Workflow Parameter
+`nextflow.config` defines all input files, directories, versioning, and specific tool parameters, relative to the base directory ($baseDir).